 They are not luxury touches only for the good times.

 Your Mission Statement reflects your club’s values.
-If you’re intent on building a club which is respectful, safe, fair, fun and successful, you need to spell these out as key values, then focus on translating them in and around the club.
+If you’re intent on building a club which is respectful, safe, fair, fun and successful, spell these out as key values, then focus on translating them into everyday actions around the club.

 They’re not something just to be listed, but lived and practiced everyday.